 - 1. SoonerStart ensures that families are informed of all their informal and formal dispute resolution options. - 2.
 The first step in resolving an issue includes working with the SoonerStart Service Coordinator, the local SoonerStart site Regional Early Intervention Coordinator (REIC) or contacting the SoonerStart Part C Coordinator at the Oklahoma State Department of Education to seek to resolve the concern. - 3.
-Formal dispute resolution options through SoonerStart include:

-- A. Requesting alternative dispute resolution (i.e. Mediation) for parties to resolve disputes involving any matter under the IDEA, Part C; - B. Filing a Formal Written Complaint by any party regarding any violation of the IDEA, Part C; and - C. Requesting a Due Process hearing to resolve a complaint with respect to a particular child when SoonerStart proposes, or refuses, to initiate or change the identification, evaluation, or placement of their child, or the provision of early intervention services to the child and family. - 4.
-SoonerStart Service Coordinators are responsible for ensuring that the parent understands these options and the procedures to exercise one or more of them.
-The Service Coordinator will help the parent access the various dispute resolution options through the Regional Early Intervention Coordinator (REIC) who contacts the Oklahoma State Department of Education. - 5.
-During the pendency of any proceeding involving a Due Process complaint, unless the lead agency and parents of an infant or toddler with a disability otherwise agree, the child must continue to receive the appropriate early intervention services in the settings identified in the IFSP that was consented to by the parents. - 6.
-If the Due Process complaints involve the application for initial services under Part C of the IDEA, the child must receive those services which are not in dispute.
+Formal dispute resolution options through SoonerStart include: - A. Requesting alternative dispute resolution (i.e. Mediation) for parties to resolve disputes involving any matter under IDEA, Part C; - B. Filing a Formal Written Complaint by any party regarding any violation of IDEA, Part C; and - C. Requesting a Due Process hearing to resolve a complaint with respect to a particular child when SoonerStart proposes, or refuses, to initiate or change the identification, evaluation, or placement of their child, or the provision of early intervention services to the child and family. - 4.
+SoonerStart service coordinators are responsible for ensuring that the parent understands these options and the procedures to exercise one or more of them.
+The Service Coordinator will help the parent access the various dispute resolution options through the Regional Early Intervention Coordinator (REIC) who contacts the Oklahoma State Department of Education.

+- 5. During the pendency of any proceeding involving a Due Process complaint, unless the lead agency and parents of an infant or toddler with a disability otherwise agree, the child must continue to receive the appropriate early intervention services in the settings identified in the IFSP that was consented to by the parents. - 6.
+If the Due Process complaints involve the application for initial services under Part C of IDEA, the child must receive those services which are not in dispute.

-The overall responsibility for administering Oklahoma's dispute resolution system is conducted by the Oklahoma State Department of Education, Special Education Services (OSDE-SES).
+The overall responsibility for administering Oklahoma's dispute resolution system is conducted by the Oklahoma State Department of Education, Division of Special Education Services (OSDE-SES).
+OSDE-SES contracts with the Special Education Resolution Center (SERC) at Oklahoma State University to manage the required processes for dispute resolution.

 (Authority: 20 U.S.C. §1439; 34 C.F.R. §§303.401-449)